zenmonkeykstop/qubes-doc.rtd/user/templates/minimal-templates.rst

 -  CentOS
 -  Gentoo

-A list of all available templates can also be obtained with the `Template Manager </doc/template-manager/>`__ tool.
+A list of all available templates can also be obtained with the :doc:`Template Manager </developer/system/template-manager>` tool.

 Installation
 ============